iron-io/docs/worker/getting_started/index.md

 <h3 id="register">4.
 Register your image with Iron</h3>

 Ok, we're ready to run this on Iron now, but first we have to let Iron know about the image you just pushed to Docker Hub.
-Also, you can optionally register environment variables here that will be passed into your container at runtime.

 {% highlight bash %}
-iron register -e "YOUR_ENV_VAR=ANYTHING" USERNAME/IMAGENAME:0.0.1
+iron register USERNAME/IMAGENAME:0.0.1
 {% endhighlight %}

 <h3 id="queue">5.
 Queue / Schedule jobs for your image</h3>